 What is more the Valley Gardens is not a designated Tall Buildings (anything over 6 storeys) Area.
 The Council are driving a coach and horses through its own Tall Buildings Policy.
 This would set an unfortunate example to other developers on other sites, that the Tall buildings Policy is there to be ignored.
 The Council have admitted that the Valley Gardens is at risk, the Circus Street scheme would further threaten the character of the Valley Gardens.

 The scheme also includes a new 4,500sq m University of Brighton library, a dance studio, 1,200sq m of shops and a public square (a sunless corridor).
-Will the precious well lit north facing studios in the existing Faculty of Art building be adversely affected by this development?
+Will the precious well lit north facing studios in the existing Faculty of Art building be adversely affected by this scheme?

-The black weatherboarded structures imitate the Hastings net huts, there are no black weatherboarded buildings in Brighton.
+The architect for the plans are London based Shedkm who won the competition for the scheme.
+The developer claimed that the architects “answered the brief because they captured the spirit of Brighton”.
+The Brighton Society does not recognise anything in the design whuch reflects the spirit of Brighton.
+The black weatherboarded structures imitate the Hastings net huts which are not found in Brighton.
+There are no black weatherboarded buildings in Brighton.
 The architects claim to have found one black weatherboarded building in Brighton – the Black Lion Public House in Black Lion Street in the Old Town, but it is hung with grey slates not black weatherboarding.

 The developer, the Cathedral Group, are submitting a temporary application for a pop up market for the creative industries in the redundant wholesale fruit and vegetable market.
 They claim that it will not delay the final scheme.
-There is therefore plenty of time for a rethink of this new slum scheme.
+There is therefore plenty of time for a rethink of this new SLUM SCHEME.